zcwilt/bmrgoghelp/index.rst

 The help files here are meant to help members contribute to the allaince and progress their own castle within our alliance.

-Remember an Alliance only succeed it it's members succeed.
+Remember an Alliance only succeeds it it's members succeed.